User37som/libbitcoin/bx-ek-public-to-ec.md

 PASSPHRASE           The passphrase that was used to generate the
                      encrypted private key.
 EK_PUBLIC_KEY        The encrypted public key to decrypt.
+If not
+                     specified the key is read from STDIN.
 ```
 See also [ek-public-to-address](bx-ek-public-to-address).
 ### Example 1